steffenwoell/steffenwoell.github.io/contact.md

 <details>
 <summary><span><i class="fas fa-external-link-alt" aria-hidden="true"></i> External Links</span><i class="fas fa-chevron-down" aria-hidden="true"></i></summary>
 <div class="contact-detail-content">
 <p>Links to external websites are provided for convenience.
 Their inclusion does not imply endorsement of, or responsibility for, their content.
-Removal of a link may be requested via email.</p>
+To request the removal of a link, please contact me by email.</p>
 </div>
 </details>
 </section>